-Furthermore, a study by the University of California stated that Avocados extracts could significantly drop the number of oral and prostate Cancer cells.
+Furthermore, a study by the University of California stated that Avocados extracts, oils, and seed tea could significantly drop the number of oral and prostate Cancer cells.

 Likewise, other researchers also suggested anti-arrhythmic, antihypertensive, anticancer, and antimalarial properties from Avocado seed and skin extracts.